mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 In addition to the weapons you have equipped - when they are sheathed - you can pick up and use an additional "temporary" weapon from the battlefield.
 Currently there are four weapon types available:

 * *Fists*: Your default weapon.
 Fast but low damage.
 * *Swords*: Balance between speed & damage.
-Deadly when dual-wielding.
 * *Greatswords*: Really slow but deals serious damage.
-* *Lanterns*: Provide light, but can be used as a weapon.
+* *Lanterns*: Mainly provides light, but can be used as a weapon.

 ---

 ## Inventory

 Another special type of prop is the inventory.
-It can store a certain amount of items.
+Unsurprisingly it can store a certain amount of items.
 That's right: There is no *classic* inventory that the player has.
 If you want to store items then you need to use an inventory prop such as a backpack.
 Same rule applies to all NPCs in the game.

 Inventories have a limited numbers of item slots by design.
 The goal is to discourage hoarding and encourage strategic thinking like: